odhondt/eo_tools/README.md

 ## Usage
 - It works as a dev container for VSCode.
     - Clone into the location of your choice.
-    - Volumes paths can be changed in `docker-compose.yml`.
+    - Volumes paths can (and should) be changed in `docker-compose.yml`.
     - After opening the main directory, VSCode should detect the devcontainer file and ask to build the container.
 Once the container is running, the example notebooks can be used.